-(Last Updated on : 25/01/2014)
+(Last Updated on : 04/09/2017)

-Early life of G. V. Mavalankar
+Early Life of G. V. Mavalankar

-Mavalankar was a colleague and close friend of Sardar Vallabhbhai Patel.
-He was associated with several major social organizations in Gujarat.
+G. V. Mavalankar was associated with several major social organizations in Gujarat.
 He also held the position of the Honorary Secretary of the Gujarat Education Society in 1913 and also the Secretary of the Gujarat Sabha in 1916.
 He joined the Swaraj Party

 G. V. Mavalankar during Indian Independence

 Although Mavalankar was a recognized lawyer in the pre-independence era, he was enthusiastic about social work.
-From his early twenties, Mavalankar came forward to help the people, whenever there was a natural disaster, famine or other social or political crisis.
+From his early twenties, G. V. Mavalankar came forward to help the people, whenever there was a natural disaster, famine or other social or political crisis.
 He met the distinguished national leaders like Sardar Vallabhbhai Patel

-Speaker of Lok Sabha : G. V. Mavalankar
+Achievements of G. V. Mavalankar

 G. V. Mavalankar headed the planning of India's Parliament

 for a period of over 10 years from 1946 to 1956.
 As Speaker of the First Lok Sabha of a new born nation, not only did he introduced several new rules and procedures, he also modified the existing ones to suit the new conditions.
 He was always sympathetic and fair to all sections of the House.
 His success as the Speaker of the Bombay Legislative Assembly made him a natural choice of the Congress Party

 for the President-ship of the Sixth Central Legislative Assembly in January 1946.